 In general, these considerations are not contradicted by the discovery of archaeological sites of ancient Magyars in the Lower Prikamye and the Bashkir Urals, since they appeared there no earlier than the turn of the 6th-7th centuries (KHALIKOV A.Kh., 1985: 28).
 It can be assumed that some part of the Magyars could cross the Volga and settle in the Kama basin, but most of them should have remained near their ancestral home.
 Let us dwell on this issue in more detail.

 After the defeat of the combined Russian-Cumanian troops with Mongols on the Kalka River in 1223, a new political situation arose in Eastern Europe.
 Western Cumanian tribes begin moving to the borders of Hungary.
-The eldest son of King András II Bela supported missionary activity of Dominican friars among the advancing Cumans.
+The eldest son of King András II Bela supported the missionary activity of Dominican friars among the advancing Cumans.
 Their activity has been successful, and Bela knowing stories that the ancestral home of the Hungarians was somewhere in the east, decided to organize searching for it by monk forces.
 Expeditions to the east were a few, the most successful was held in 1235.
 The monk Julian, who took part in it, left a detailed written report about the search.
-According the report Julian found people who understood the Hungarian language in the basin of one of the tributaries of the middle Volga.
-They held a reminiscence that some of ther tribesmen moved away to the west.
+According to the report, Julian found people who understood the Hungarian language in the basin of one of the tributaries of the middle Volga.
+They held a reminiscence that some of their tribesmen moved away to the west.